emer/axon/examples/bench/bench_results.md

 Basically various things got a bit faster and SendSpike got a bit slower, but no overall difference.

-If you edit networkbase.go and chnage the default to SendSpike = false, it causes a dramatic slowdown:
+If you edit networkbase.go and change the default to CPURecvSpikes = true, it causes a dramatic slowdown:

 	Function Name 	   Secs	    Pct
 	  CycleNeuron 	  5.698	    3.5